 If you are like me, chaos or disorganization keeps me from my best.
 It is distracting and my classes don’t work as efficiently as they could.
 Plus, it just drives me crazy!
 Lol.
 I really like to have a place for everything and everything in it’s place.
 But to be honest, with back to back classes all day, there is little time for organizing as I go.
 So setting up systems before classes is a huge help to keeping things organized and the clutter down to a minimum.
 Or smaller piles anyway!

-TIP #1 is especially for guided reading.
+TIP #1 is especially for small group reading.

 PROBLEM: I like to keep running record sheets and anecdotal records on my clipboard or notebook ready to go.
 But I sometimes run out.
 Or I can’t find my pens or calculation sheets.